Feedback and complaints

 We ask that you are polite and respectful when communicating with us.

-If we consider your behaviour to be unacceptable, we will let you know when we consider unacceptable and ask you to stop.
+If we consider your behaviour to be unacceptable, we will let you know what we consider unacceptable and ask you to stop.
 If this continues, we may take action or restrict your contact with us.